raae/queen.raae.codes/content/landing/gatsby-fall-camp-2021/index.md

 form:
   key: queen
   cta: Sign up
+  message: Serious about Gatsby?
+Sign up for emails from Queen Raae (and Cap'n Ola) sent every weekday to help you get the most out of Gatsby!
 sections:
   - element: header
-    content: talk
+    content: talk, image
   - content: main
   - content: form
-    title: Serious about Gatsby?
-    lead: Sign up for emails from Queen Raae (and Cap'n Ola) sent every weekday to help you get the most out of Gatsby!
 ---

 ## Interested in more?